Jex-y/edjex.dev/hugo/content/posts/cisco-internship.md

 We currently use [webpack](https://webpack.js.org/) which is written in JS.
 As this is a sizable project the development server start currently takes 3 mins.
 I investigated using [Vite](https://vitejs.dev/) which is usually quite a lot faster.
 This uses [Rollup](https://rollupjs.org/guide/en/) underneath which is written in JavaScript so is still not very fast.
 Building with vite took 1 min 50 sec so an improvement but not large enough to make it worthwhile.

 [ESBuild](https://esbuild.github.io/) is written in Go and is significantly faster.
 My experimental branch builds in just under 4 seconds.
 This is a great improvement and hopefully will be able to increase developer productivity in the future.
-I only got this working on the second to last day of my internship and it still has some issues (icons not being loaded, wrong components being animated).
+I got this working on the second to last day of my internship and it still has some issues (icons not being loaded, wrong components being animated).

 ![Build Times](/blog/postImages/cisco-internship/build-times.png)